-Poems can provide inspiration for dance within indoor and outdoor healthcare environments.
+Poems, words and graffiti can provide inspiration for dance within indoor and outdoor healthcare environments.
 Lines of poetry inform movement sequences typically developed as duets between service users and their carers.
-The poems are inscribed on tactile art materials, which are then incorporated into participant led dances.
+The poems can also be inscribed on tactile art materials, which are then incorporated into participant led dances.
 Dancing with Words was a series of workshops within disability support services.

 Wildcrafting is a philosophy and method of assembling foraged natural materials into artworks.
 An Táin Arts Centre and Groundswell are presenting a Wildcrafting workshop for families to celebrate winter forests, hedgerows, and native plants.
 The ethos of the workshop is how to integrate nature into family homes, and each family will be encouraged to create a home based art environment that will act as both a studio and interactive surrounding.
 Families will work as collaborative artists, each family member contributing their unique compositions to a resulting domestic art installation.
 Suspended art forms and sculptural shapes will be the main focus of the wildcrafting experience.
 The goal of wildcrafting is to seek out wild experiences in nature, and to craft these encounters into forms that accompany daily life.